Tencent/tgfx/README.md

 ## Development

 We recommend using the [**CLion**](https://www.jetbrains.com/clion/) IDE on the macOS platform for development.
-After the `depsync` synchronization, you can open the project with CLion and build the tgfx library.
+After synchronizing with `depsync`, there are a few configurations that need to be set up before opening the project in CLion.

 ### macOS